CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Mongodb/README.md

 * Imported new CICD
 * Rework global on readme
 * Rename of vars __ and refacto
-* Playbook cant be idempotent, caused by the reset of the admin password
+* Playbook cant be idempotent, caused by the reset of the admin password with the role

 ## Authors